vivien/i3blocks-contrib/time/README.md

 # time

-Show the current time and changes displayed timezone on click.
+Shows the current time and changes displayed timezone on click.

 ![](time.png)